 Student Leadership Accreditation

 In September 2013 we launched the Student Leadership Accreditation which is an initiative that is supported by SSAT.
 It is an unfortunate fact that despite girls out performing boys at every academic level, women hold less than 5% of the leadership roles of notable companies.
 Of Margaret Alphonsa Ellis it was said that she “shrunk from no new departure, no bold experiment that the times have seemed to call for.”
 The times are certainly calling for this situation to be addressed.
-The Student Leadership Accreditation encourages our girls to develop the skills needed for leadership and as with other skills, leadership needs to be practised.
-Alongside their academic results, it allows the girls to demonstrate that throughout their journey at Loreto they have progressed holistically.
+The Student Leadership Accreditation encourages our students to develop the skills needed for leadership and as with other skills, leadership needs to be practised.
+Alongside their academic results, it allows the students to demonstrate that throughout their journey at Loreto they have progressed holistically.
 I cannot think of anything more powerful than young women living out the values of Mary Ward in positions of influence in which ever field they choose.

 To allow you to have a fuller understanding of the SLA, I have included a number of relevant SSAT documents.